Delta-Neutral Options Strategy (Bybit)

 export BYBIT_API_SECRET="your-api-secret"Strategy overview

-- Strike selection: queries the instrument cache for all BTC options, filters to the nearest expiry, selects OTM call and put strikes using a percentile heuristic based on target deltas.
+- Strike selection: queries the instrument cache for all BTC options, filters to the nearest expiry, selects OTM call and put strikes by percentile rank.

 - Entry: places SELL limit orders on both legs priced by implied